PBSW/SSD-Compulsory-Password-Manager/README.md

 Key handling is a potential weak point, especially when it's stored directly in `appsettings.json`.
 Ideally, this should be handled by something like HashiCorp Vault, to avoid any exposure during deployments or in source control.
 The inital plan was to dockerize everything and spin up an instance of HashiCorp vault, but this could not be prioritized.

 When it comes to sending decrypted passwords, even though we use HTTPS, it still introduces a risk.
 We could lean on secret management tools to handle client-side decoding, but this complicates things further.
 It goes against the zero-trust approach, as exposing decrypted data to the client is a major concern.

+Ideally, the system should also require stronger master passwords for the Vault, as well a 2-factor authentication.